 Previous Winners

 We've presented the Voice of Recovery Award seven additional times.
-The honored recipients are: Trillium Drop-In Center(2012); Cynthia Dudley, Executive Director of Trillium Drop-In Center(2013); Mary Presler(2014); Phil Ross(2015); The Cognitive Enhancement Therapy Team(2016); Rita Romano(2017); Vicki Hutman(2018); and Lynn Fritz (2019)
+The honored recipients are: Trillium Drop-In Center(2012); Cynthia Dudley, Executive Director of Trillium Drop-In Center(2013); Mary Presler(2014); Phil Ross(2015); The Cognitive Enhancement Therapy Team(2016); Rita Romano(2017); Vicki Hutman(2018); Lynn Fritz (2019) ; and Patricia Victorson (2023)

 Trillium Drop-In Center is a non profit 501(c)(3) organization whose mission is to provide a stress-free, stigma-free atmosphere for people 18 and over who are mental health consumers.
 It opened its doors in September 2007.